-Best Overall Women's Flip-Flop
+Best Overall Women's Flip Flop

-Read full review: Birkenstock Gizeh
+Read review: Birkenstock Gizeh

-The Teva Olowahu is a sassy and stylish shoe at a very sweet price, making it an easy pick for our Best Buy award.
+The Teva Olowahu is a sassy and stylish shoe for a very sweet price, making it an easy pick for one of our Best Buy awards.
 The squishy foam footbed molds to your feet over time and the unique strap pattern makes it an ideal candidate for everything from shorts and leggings to a cute dress for a night on the town.

-Read full review: Teva Olowahu
+Read review: Teva Olowahu

 Top Pick for Stylish Adventures

-We had a group of women rate all our tested flip-flops from most to least stylish, and the Lala was far and away the crowd favorite.
-But this isn't just a pretty sandal to look at, it's also a well-constructed and durable shoe that performed excellently across all our metrics.
-The Lala felt secure on steep terrain and dried quickly when wet, all while looking gorgeous and feeling luxurious.
+We had a group of women rate all our tested flip-flops from most to least stylish, and the Lala was the definitive crowd favorite.
+But this isn't just a pretty sandal to look at — it's also a well-constructed and durable shoe that performed excellently across all our metrics.
+It felt secure on steep terrain and dried quickly when wet, all while looking gorgeous and feeling luxurious.

-Read full review: OluKai Lala
+Read review: OluKai Lala